 - No package introspection.
 When the next security issue comes along it is difficult to easily see which images are vulnerable.
 Furthermore, it is hard to write automated policy to prevent those images from running.

 - No surgical package updating.
-Updating a package requires recreating an image and all re-running all downstream actions in the Dockerfile.
-If users are good about tracking which sources go into which image2, it should be possible to just update the package but that is difficult and error prone.
+Updating a package requires recreating an image and re-running all downstream actions in the Dockerfile.
+If users are good about tracking which sources go into which image, it should be possible to just update the package but that is difficult and error prone.

 - Order dependent image builds.
 Order matters in a Dockerfile — even when it doesn’t have to.
 Often times two actions have zero interaction with each other.
-But Docker has no way of knowing that so must assume that every action depends on everything coming previously.
+But Docker has no way of knowing that so must assume that every action depends on all preceding actions.